Picture this situation at school or university.

 Veterinary practice is one of the best degrees for introverts.
 After all, you’ll be working with patients who can’t exactly talk or complain incessantly.

-Jokes aside, being a vet is an ideal career for introverts due to its focus on animals and one-on-one patient care.
+Jokes aside, being a veterinarian is an ideal career for introverts, as it focuses on animals and one-on-one patient care.
 Develop deep, meaningful connections with animals – it’s a win-win situation that lets you communicate effectively without requiring extensive social interaction.

 A degree in veterinary medicine can lead you to work in one of the following careers: